mightyiam/bookkeeping/readme.md

 > This API can panic in a bunch of places.
 I don't like that.
 I don't feel safe.
 > How about returning `Result`s, instead?

-`Result`s and errors are for when a function might fail regardless of usage.
+`Result`s and errors are for when a function might fail despite all caution.
 In this crate, panics would only occur on wrong usage.
-Having this crate return `Result`s would complicate the API and — worse — would give the impression that function calls could fail regardless of usage.
+Having this crate return `Result`s would complicate the API and — worse — would give the impression that function calls could fail even when used correctly.
-I'd like the user to be confidant that with correct usage the API is safe.
+I'd like the user to be confident that with correct usage the API is safe.

 [ci]: https://img.shields.io/github/workflow/status/mightyiam/bookkeeping/Rust/master?logo=github
 [bookkeeping]: https://en.wikipedia.org/wiki/Bookkeeping